discordjs/guide/guide/popular-topics/faq.md

 ### How do I control which users and/or roles are mentioned in a message?

-Controlling which mentions (and replies) will send a ping is done via the `allowedMentions` option, which replaces `disableMentions`.
+Controlling which mentions will send a ping is done via the `allowedMentions` option, which replaces `disableMentions`.

 This can be set as a default in `ClientOptions`, and controlled per-message sent by your bot.
 ```diff